 Non-destructive inspection using X-rays can perform various inspections.
 The most widely used is the inspection to detect foreign substances mixed in.
 Let's introduce the procedure and features of foreign matter inspection using the manufacturing process as an example.

 For example, food is manufactured for human consumption, so safety is the top priority.
 Of course, you need to do a 100% inspection.
 HACCP, a food safety standard, requires us to define how to prevent B (Biological pollution by microorganisms), C (Chemical substances), and P (Physical foreign matter).
-P in these should not be mixed with food, including pieces of plastic and those with chipped blades used for cutting.
-In order to perform these detections by non-destructive inspection, it is possible to find chipped blades with a metal detector, but those that do not react to magnetism, such as plastic, can only be found by infrared or X-ray inspection.
+"P" indicates a foreign body that could be a physical hazard, including fragments of metal, plastic, glass, stone, wood, etc. In order to perform these detections by non-destructive inspection, it is possible to find chipped blades with a metal detector, but those that do not react to magnetism, such as plastic, can only be found by infrared or X-ray inspection.

 Of course, non-destructive inspection by X-ray is also used in manufacturing processes other than food.
 Items in metal cases and cans can only be inspected by X-rays, and stones and the like do not react to metal detectors, so X-ray inspection is required to find them.